 A: The victim/survivor’s story belongs solely to them.
 The NFB supports the victim/survivor’s right to seek healing, including respect for a victim/survivor exercising many approaches to process the trauma and pain resulting from an incident.
 This may involve sharing any part of their story with others.
 The NFB only asks that confidentiality is respected throughout the investigation, but that does not jeopardize the right of victims/survivors to eventually share their own story.

-A: The victim and the subject of the complaint will be told the outcome of the investigation.
-Witnesses will not be told the outcome of the investigation.
+A: The victim and the subject of the report will be told the outcome of the investigation.
+Witnesses will not be told the outcome of the investigation, nor will another reporter, unless they have a need to know as outlined here.
 On a need-to-know basis, and especially when the safety of members is a concern, affiliate presidents and other leaders will be told the outcome of the investigation, without naming the survivor/victim involved.
 The survivor/victim may choose to share that information independently.

-A: Ordinarily, findings are issued sixty (60) days after the date the complaint is filed.
+A: Ordinarily, findings are issued sixty (60) days after the date the report is filed.
 However, other factors, such as law enforcement or third-party reviewers, may lengthen the time to conduct an investigation.

-A: Yes, both the survivor/victim and the subject of the complaint may appeal a decision if they are not satisfied with the outcome.
-Such appeals should be filed directly with the NFB Board of Directors.
+A: Yes, both the survivor/victim and the subject of the report may appeal a decision if they are not satisfied with the outcome.
+Such appeals should be filed directly with the President or the NFB Board of Directors.

 A: The individual may appeal a decision by notifying the President or a member of the NFB Board of Directors in writing.
 This can come from the advocate, survivor/victim, or subject.
-The individual should state what is being appealed (decision and/or penalty), state why the appeal is being requested, and provide any supporting information.
+The individual should state what is being appealed (decision and/or penalty), state why the initial decision is clearly unjust, and provide any supporting information.

 A: Yes.
-Retaliation for reporting a code of conduct violation or other misconduct is prohibited by the Code of Conduct.
+Retaliation for reporting a Code of Conduct violation or other misconduct, or for participating in anyway in the Code of Conduct process, is prohibited by the Code of Conduct.

-Q: Can participants in the complaint investigation share information about the issues in the complaint, the investigation, or the outcome with others?
+Q: Can participants in the investigation share information about the issues in the report, the investigation, or the outcome with others?

-A: Individuals in the process, including the investigatory committee, the victim, the subject of the complaint, and any witnesses, will be instructed to maintain confidentiality during the investigation so as not to influence the testimony of others and to preserve the privacy of all parties.
+A: Individuals in the process, including the investigatory committee, the victim, the subject of the report, and any witnesses, will be instructed to maintain confidentiality during the investigation so as not to influence the testimony of others and to preserve the privacy of all parties.
 In matters relating to sexual misconduct and abuse, it is up to the survivor/victim to share their own experiences as they choose, though the information shared throughout the investigation should be kept confidential until the process is completed in order to help the investigator obtain the best information.
 A survivor can be supported by an advocate of their choice at any time.
+The Federation will suggest an advocate if the survivor or victim may not have their own.
+To request an advocate, please email the Survivor Group at [email protected].

-If you have additional questions that are not addressed here, please write to [email protected].
-Please send recommendations regarding how we can improve our processes or better support survivors of sexual misconduct and abuse to [email protected] or call 410-659-9314 extension 2238.
-Questions and concerns regarding harassment and inequities can be directed to our Committee on Diversity and Inclusion at [email protected].
+If you have additional questions that are not addressed here, please write to [email protected] Please send recommendations regarding how we can improve our processes or better support survivors of sexual misconduct and abuse to [email protected] or call 410-659-9314, extension 2238.
+Questions and concerns regarding harassment and inequities can be directed to our Committee on Diversity, Equity, and Inclusion at [email protected].
 Feedback can always be directed to our national President at [email protected].